 BH: Well, aside from that, what was a typical day of shooting like on the film?

 KK: It was pretty systematic.
 I was operating the camera, too, because we didn’t have the time to discuss where the camera should be with a DP.
 I knew what I wanted, and I knew where the camera should be.
 Action sequences were the hardest for the actors and the staff because it was choreographed with the camera moves.
 Every frame had to be exact, and that was very difficult for everybody.
 Does that answer the question?

 BH: Yes.
 There were certainly a lot of action sequences in the film, and the natural question to ask is, were there any accidents on the set during these action sequences?

 KK: Yeah.
 Actually, at the very end of the filming, Iseya broke an arm.
 It was horrifying.
 We had to stop the production for a while because of that.

-BH: Aside from that, after the production was wrapped, and the filming was wrapped I should say, talk about the process of editing.
+BH: Aside from that, after filming was wrapped, talk about the process of editing.
 What was that like?

 BH: Do you have any other stories from the set or just anything else that you’d like to mention about the film?